 On April 28, 2015, a subsidiary of BGC purchased from GFI approximately 43.0 million newly issued shares of GFI's common stock (the "New Shares") at that date's closing price of \$5.81 per share, for an aggregate purchase price of \$250 million.
 The purchase price was paid to GFI in the form of a note due on June 19, 2018 that bears an interest rate of LIBOR plus 200 basis points.
 Due to intercompany eliminations, the New Shares and the note will have no impact on the consolidated balance sheet of BGC.
 GFI expects that any funds received in payment of the principal of the note would be earmarked for repayment of GFI's existing \$240 million senior notes due July 2018 (the "GFI Notes") or potentially be the basis of collateral with respect to the GFI Notes.
-Following the issuance of the New Shares, BGC owns approximately 67.0% of GFI's outstanding common stock.
+Following the issuance of the New Shares, BGC owns approximately 67% of GFI's outstanding common stock.
+As a result of our owning more than two-thirds of GFI, we believe that we can complete a full merger between BGC and GFI at any time, despite the Support Agreement.
+We expect to complete a full merger no later than the first quarter of 2016.